robinsmith3/frrconfig/README.md

 - Network prefix size /64
 - A supplemental issue here being how to handle a non static allocation by the ISP
+- on a dymanic re-allocation could use SED to adjust all coonfigs and reload nodes

 ## Should we use a public IPv6 space?
 - Where a public IP space is used for v6 and private for v4 \